iterative/dvc.org/content/docs/command-reference/pull.md

 ## Options

-- `-a`, `--all-branches` - determines the files to download by examining `.dvc` files in all Git branches instead of just those present in the current workspace.
+- `-a`, `--all-branches` - determines the files to download by examining `dvc.yaml` and `.dvc` files in all Git branches instead of just those present in the current workspace.
 It's useful if branches are used to track experiments or project checkpoints.
 Note that this can be combined with `-T` below, for example using the `-aT` flag.

 - `-T`, `--all-tags` - same as `-a` above, but applies to Git tags as well as the workspace.
 Useful if tags are used to track "checkpoints" of an experiment